Thinking of going to Disney World for the VERY first time?

 One big thing you need to know about before your first Disney World trip is the park hours.
 Disney World theme parks do not open and close at the same time as one another, and the hours for each theme park can vary by day.
 It’s important that you know those hours when you plan your trip so you can try to get the most out of every single day you have there.

 Park hours can also change ahead of your trip or even DURING your trip!
 You’ll want to keep an eye on those park hours, ESPECIALLY once you’re there, and watch for updates from us here at DFB.

-Also, keep in mind that some guests will soon get to spend a little extra time in the parks, extending those park hours just a bit more with Early Theme Park Entry and Extended Evening Hours.
+Also, keep in mind that some guests get to spend a little extra time in the parks, extending those park hours just a bit more with Early Theme Park Entry and Extended Evening Hours.

 If you’ll be staying at a resort with one or both of these perks, you’ll be able to factor in that extra time in the parks as part of your plans.

 7. Park Pass

 When the Disney World theme parks reopened after the pandemic closures, they introduced the Park Pass system.
 The way that things work now is like this: let’s say you want to go to Magic Kingdom on Friday.
 First, you need a valid ticket to visit Magic Kingdom on that Friday.
 But, in addition to that, you also need a Park Pass theme park reservation for Friday for Magic Kingdom.
 Every person in your party will also need a ticket and Park Pass as well.

 But, Park Passes can fill up, especially at busier times.
 You’ll be able to take a look at the Disney World Park Pass calendar to see what days are green (meaning there is full availability at all 4 parks), yellow (meaning 1 or more parks are already full), or gray (meaning there are no Park Passes available at any of the parks).
 Note that the Park Pass availability calendar looks different for Annual Passholders.